hyosung11/Launch-School/Courses/journal.md

 22:02 Getting late and I'm still doing problems after movie night with the family.
 I think I need to go to bed soon for soccer tomorrow when it's going to be cold.

 22:21 Time for bed.

+## 20211106 토요일

+10:04 Let's do some problems and also work on the Coinbase Apprenticeship Application.

+11:15 Worked on "Letter Counter 2" for a bit.
+Now Ning is here and Chelsea is playing right now.